dev-nicolaos/personal-site/src/content/thoughts/testimony.md

 <hr />

 In the middle of seventh grade, I began attending a youth group at a new church on Wednesday nights.
-The contrast to my school experience could not have been bigger.
+The contrast to my school experience could not have been greater.
 I felt like I could fit in, have fun, and grow in my faith.
 Youth group became my sanctuary in the middle of what was often another depressing week at school.
-Most importantly, it was through the teaching and discussions here that I started to realize that the lessons I learned from the Bible as a child were actually applicable in my everyday life.
+Most importantly, it was through the teaching and discussions there that I started to realize that the lessons I learned from the Bible as a child were actually applicable in my everyday life.
 Feelings of depression, loneliness, and worthlessness could be replaced by peace, joy and the knowledge that my life had tremendous value because God himself deeply loved me.

 The summer before my freshman year of high school I went on a white water rafting trip with the youth group.
 The setting was beautiful and the rafting was a blast, but the time we spent in the Bible had the biggest impact on my life.